db-tu-dresden/SIGMOD25-PostgreEval/README.md

 SIGMOD 2025 publication "An Elephant Under the Microscope: Analyzing the Interaction of Optimizer Components in PostgreSQL" ([DOI 10.1145/3709659](https://doi.org/10.1145/3709659)).

+> [!warning]
+> This Repo is currently under contruction.
+Not all files/scripts are available, yet.

 ## Structure